 SUSTAINABLE LEADERSHIP

 In the education system especially in schools, headmasters often change due to promotion, retirement and even transfer in the interest of education.
-All this has an impact on students, teachers and even the school.
+All these have an impact on students, teachers and even the school.
 Positive coordination of headmaster’s movement across time and individuals can sustain the excellence of the school (Hargreaves & Fink, 2006).

 Hargreaves and Fink argued that the first step to understanding sustainable leadership is to understand the elements contained in it.
 Sustainable leadership is (a) a broad and resilient concept for long term, (b) all responsibilities are shared, (c) financial and human resources are not wasted, (d) creating an appropriate environment for continuous learning in organizations, and (e) encourage mutual learning for the exchange of ideas (Hargreaves & Fink, 2006; 2004).
 Fullan (2005) stated that sustainable leadership refers to (a) the capability of the system as a whole, (b) prioritizes moral goals, (c) involves tri-levels, and (d) intends to achieve continuous improvement and progress.
 Sustainable leadership is a type of leadership shaped to support key factors that contribute to school development for the long term and build a culture of leadership based on moral goals that bring success to everyone (Davies, 2009).
 Additionally, to sustain and further expand, sustainable leadership needs adherence from various levels in the organization (Lambert, 2011).